Four Downs with Bob Condotta and Adam Jude: Answering four Seahawks questions after their win over the Eagles

 3. Coach Pete Carroll called this Jamal Adams’ best game as a Seahawk.
 Was it?

 Condotta: I’ll go with yes.
 He had a team-high nine tackles, including six solo, a sack and a quarterback hit.
 His season high in tackles came at Atlanta when he had 12, including a sack.
 But there were more breakdowns in the back end of the secondary against Atlanta.
 There weren’t breakdowns against the Eagles, as Philly had only one pass play of longer than 20 yards until the fluky touchdown in the final seconds.
 Granted, the Eagles don’t have the offense that Atlanta does, so some context is necessary.
-But it felt like the only way the Seahawks were would lose this game was by making mistakes, and they didn’t.
+But it felt like the only way the Seahawks would lose this game was by making mistakes, and they didn’t.

 Jude: I might go with the Atlanta game as his best — you felt him more in that game, when you know he wanted to make an immediate impression on his new team.
 But Monday night was another significant step forward for Adams, who acknowledged he’s feeling healthier and more comfortable in the Seattle system.
 In Monday’s postgame news conference, Adams was also playfully chippy with a reporter who had questioned his pass-coverage skills, an indication that (much like Metcalf taking umbrage with Jim Schwartz’s comments) Adams isn’t letting go of any perceived slight and that he’s eager to prove doubters wrong.
 Especially with the Jets game looming Dec.
 13, it’s fair to expect the best is yet to come from Adams.